uehaj/groovy-comprehension/README.md

 } == [[2,5], [2,7]]
 ```

-Previous code can be write like following:
+Previous code can be written like following:

 ```groovy
 assert select([x,y]) {